-Columbia College competes as a member of the Appalachian Athletic Conference (AAC) within the National Association of Intercollegiate Athletics (NAIA) in basketball, cross country, golf, lacrosse, soccer, softball, swimming, tennis, track & field and volleyball.
+Columbia College competes as a member of the Appalachian Athletic Conference (AAC) within the National Association of Intercollegiate Athletics (NAIA) in women's basketball, women's and men's cross country, women's and men's golf, women's and men's soccer, softball, women's swimming, women's tennis, women's and men's track & field and women's volleyball.
 Scholarships are available to qualified student athletes.
-If interested in trying out for a sports team, please contact the Director of Athletics at 803-786-3723.
+If interested in trying out as a walk on for a sports team, please contact the specific coach of the team you are interested in prior to the season.
+Contact information is available on the website at www.gokoalas.com.